• HOME

 1. Where the Bible Itself Marks the Start of Wrath

-Pre-Trib / Wrath-from-Seal 1: Claims the seals are wrath because Jesus opens them, so wrath starts at 6:1.
+Pre-Trib, Wrath-from-Seal 1: Claims the seals are wrath because Jesus opens them, so wrath starts at Revelation 6:1.

-Why it matters: If the inspired text tells us when wrath arrives, that marker should determine our timeline - not assumption.
+If the inspired text tells us when wrath has come, that statement should carry more timeline weight than assumptions built from inference alone.

 2. Distinguishing Tribulation from Wrath